pqrs-org/Karabiner-Elements/src/apps/localization/README.md

 ## Language selection and reload

-`Auto` uses the system's preferred languages; other choices show each language's native name. `global.language` stores the selection, including region/script variants.
+`Auto` uses the system's preferred languages; other choices show each language's native name. `global.ui_language` stores the selection, including region/script variants.
 A saved language is retained if it disappears from a replacement JSON file.
 Unsupported languages and missing translations fall back to English.
 Unknown keys are displayed as-is.
 Values are plain strings, with no automatic plural or format